growdigital/course/map/script.md

 A backyard forest is quite simply an **edible ecosystem**; it’s a way of growing edible crops _with_ nature.
 There are few different names for such a growing system; I normally call it a forest garden, although you’ll also hear food forest and edible landscape.

-I call it a Backyard Forest because I want to emphasise the idea that it can be every garden.
+I call it a Backyard Forest because I want to emphasise that _every_ garden, no matter the size, can be a forest garden.
+As a heads-up, I’ll use the terms interchangeably throughout the course.

 > Work with nature to grow edible crops,
 > emulate the woodland edge using